Interfaith Marriages by Rabbi Steve Mason

 In 2005, Connecticut was the second state in the United States to allow same-sex civil unions.
 Now, with same-sex marriages being allowed, partners can declare their love and commitment to each other and enter into a legal marriage.

-I provide counseling and perform same sex weddings in the state of Connecticut.
+My name is Rabbi Steve Mason and I am a Justice of the Peace.
+I enjoy providing counseling and perform same sex weddings and civil ceremonies in the state of Connecticut.

 In Connecticut: